It’s Margarita time!!!

 It’s sweet, tropical and altogether wonderful to drink – you want to try this one!

 Do you like Pina Coladas?
 Margaritas?
-If both answers are yes, you will LOVE this drink. it combines the best of those to make a truly delightful cocktail.
+If both answers are yes, you will LOVE this drink.
+It combines the best of these to make a truly delightful cocktail.
 It mixes up in minutes and gives a sweet and smooth taste sensation in every sip.